- For years SAP has stated that HANA has a lower TCO than competing databases.

-As one of the most significant researchers in HANA, a number of factors about HANA made us skeptical of this claim on the part of SAP.
-First, the Forrester “research” was clearly rigged by Forrester to make SAP happy with their purchases.
+As one of the most significant researchers in HANA, several factors about HANA made us skeptical of this claim on the part of SAP.
+First, the Forrester “research” was rigged by Forrester to make SAP happy with their purchases.
 The details are fully explained in the article above.
-But the fact that we are the only entity to call out Forrester for this extremely poor quality rigged research is one indicator of how little critical thought or expression there is in the enterprise software market.
+But the fact that we are the only entity to call out Forrester for this inferior quality rigged research is one indicator of how little critical thought or expression there is in the enterprise software market.

 Conclusion and Calculation